 This is where your vehicle information will be located.
 Here it should have the vehicle year, make, and model, as well as license plate and/or VIN number sections.
 Some may have spaces for color, but that is not a requirement.

 This is where your bill of lading will act as an inspection report.
-The vehicle condition will be required for both pickup and delivery and an inspection will need to be done by you and your driver and also signed by you and your driver.
+The condition of the vehicle must be marked at both pickup and delivery via an inspection.
+That inspection will need to be done by you and your driver and also signed by you and your driver.
 Failure to do so could result in forfeiture of your ability to file a damage claim if necessary.

 You need to make sure you properly mark any existing damages at pickup and that your carrier sees them as well.
 The same goes for delivery.
 Each bill of lading will be different in terms of how it’s laid out, but they are all the same in terms of their function.